-Select import and press the encoder to enter the "MIDI File Explorer."
+Select Import and press the encoder to enter the MIDI File Explorer.
 After selecting a .mid file, you will be asked to select the track you want to import.
 Indeed, some .mid files (type 1) includes multiple tracks.
 Generally, each track corresponds to an instrument or an automation lane.
 After confirming the import, the selected track of the selected .mid file will be imported into your current pattern.
-Note This action will overwrite any previous notes and events present in the pattern.
-Note When importing a .mid track longer than the maximum pattern length of Hapax (32 bars), this .mid track will be shorten to 32 bars.
-Exporting Midi Files Press 2ND + track and select the up arrow to export the current pattern as a .mid file.
+Note This action will overwrite any previous notes or events present in the pattern.
+Note When importing a .mid track longer than the maximum pattern length of Hapax (32 bars), this .mid track will be shortened to 32 bars.
+Exporting MIDI files Press 2ND + track and select Export to save the current pattern in a .mid file.
+Thanks to the menu encoder and the right screen, you can edit the name of this file.
 The exported file is of type 1.
 This file will inlude multiple tracks: a single MIDI track for notes, and tracks for each automation lane.
-This file will be named with the current project name, the track number, and the pattern number.
+This file name is derived from the current project name, the track number, and the pattern number.
+Note Importing and exporting an MPE track is not supported.
+11.7.
+MIDI Import Export (drums)